North Florida/South Georgia Veterans Health System

 Permanent Supported Housing Program

-The Permanent Supported Housing Program, in partnership with the Gainesville Housing Authority and HUD, provides eligible Veterans housing vouchers.
-In addition, VA staff provide ongoing case management services to ensure Veterans have the needed support and services to maintain their housing.
+The Permanent Supportive Housing Program, in partnership with Housing Urban Development’s (HUD), Public Housing Authorities, and the Veteran Health System provides eligible Veterans with housing vouchers.
+In addition, VA staff provide ongoing intensive case management services to ensure Veterans have the needed support and services to maintain their housing.

 HUD-VASH (VA Support Housing)

 The Department of Housing and Urban Development and Department of Veterans Affairs Supported Housing (HUD-VASH) Program provides permanent housing and ongoing case management treatment services for homeless Veterans who need support to live independently.
-Presently, there are 350 Housing Choice Vouchers available throughout the North Florida/South Georgia Veterans Health System area.
+Presently, there are approximately 1,500 Housing Choice Vouchers in use throughout the North Florida/South Georgia Veterans Health System area.
 Veterans who are working or disabled may qualify.
 This program provides for our most vulnerable Veterans, and is especially helpful to Veterans with families, women Veterans and recently returning Veterans.

 Grant and Per Diem Program

 The Grant and Per Diem Transitional Housing Program is a VA-funded community based program providing transitional housing or other service centers for homeless Veterans.
-Focusing on job skills, life skills and money management skills training, transitional housing is currently located in Gainesville, Jacksonville, Lake City, Ocala and Tallahassee.
+Focusing on job skills, life skills and money management skills training, transitional housing is currently located in Gainesville, Jacksonville, Lake City, Ocala, Starke, and Tallahassee.

 Health Care for Re-Entry Veterans Program